aeriaframework/docs/aeria/access-control.md

 ### inherit <Badge type="tip" text="string[]" />

-Will merge the specified roles in a new one.
+Will merge the specified roles into a new one.

 ```typescript
 {